 Belmont’s Honors Program is a highly selective program.
 Successful applicants demonstrate exceptional academic performance as well as participation in co-curricular and community activities.
-The application pool for the current cycle contains approximately 700 applicants with an average ACT of 31 and GPA of 3.9 as well as a wide range of academic and personal accomplishments.
+The application pool for the current cycle contains approximately 700 applicants with an average ACT of 31 (or SAT Critical Reading and Math composite of 1330) and GPA of 3.9 as well as a wide range of academic and personal accomplishments.
 From this pool, we will be selecting an entering class of 72.
 Belmont’s Honor’s Program is a member of the National Collegiate Honors Council and follows NCHC’s best practice guidelines.

 Is Honors at Belmont like Honors in my high school?

 Yes and no. Like most high school programs, we seek to assemble a community of especially capable and motivated students.
 However, unlike some high school programs, we offer an entirely different curriculum to our students.
 Honors students complete the honors curriculum instead of the university’s typical general education requirements.
 Honors courses are not simply accelerated versions of these requirements as much as they are more innovative, engaging, and interdisciplinary.
 They are different, deeper and designed to broaden your experience in the liberal arts and advance your interests and abilities in a particular track (e.g. Scholarship, the Artists Studio, or Project LEAD).

 How hard is Honors?

 The Honors program features an array of interdisciplinary core courses and specialized tracks that lead students to discover, develop, and deploy their very best.
 Our students are highly skilled and motivated, so experiences are designed to be challenging, and expectations are high.
 Classes are small and engaging and students come ready to play.
 This requires considerable reading, writing, reflection, and other preparation.
 We provide support, opportunity, and encouragement; our students provide the initiative to succeed.